-Mr. Fadel is also subject to a Loyalty and Confidentiality Agreement which provides non-competition, non-solicitation and release provisions for the benefit of the Company that remain in effect during the period of employment and an additional period of two years thereafter.
+Mr. Fadel is also subject to a Loyalty and Confidentiality Agreement which provides non-competition and non-solicitation provisions for the benefit of the Company that remain in effect during the period of employment and an additional period of two years thereafter.